What is a stroke

 There are three types of stroke.

-- Ischemic stroke is similar to a heart attack, except it occurs in the blood vessels of the brain.
-Clots can form in the brain’s blood vessels, in blood vessels leading to the brain, or even in blood vessels elsewhere in the body and then travel to the brain.
+- Ischemic stroke is similar to a heart attack, except it occurs in the brain’s blood vessels.
+Clots can form in the brain’s blood vessels, leading to the brain, or even in blood vessels elsewhere in the body and then travel to the brain.
 These clots block blood flow to the brain’s cells.
 Ischemic stroke can also occur when too much plaque (fatty deposits and cholesterol) clogs the brain’s blood vessels.
 About 80% of all strokes are ischemic.

 - Hemorrhagic (heh-more-raj-ik) strokes occur when a blood vessel in the brain breaks or ruptures.
 The result is blood seeping into the brain tissue, causing damage to brain cells.
 The most common causes of hemorrhagic stroke are high blood pressure and brain aneurysms.
 An aneurysm is a weakness or thinness in the blood vessel wall.